childpovertyactionlab/multitenant-inspection-prediction/README.md

 # Multitenant Inspection Prediction

-A Python first-pass at predicting **which Dallas multitenant properties end up distressed**, using City of Dallas Code Compliance graded-inspection data.
+A first-pass at predicting **which Dallas multitenant properties end up distressed**, using City of Dallas Code Compliance graded-inspection data.
 It replicates the modeling approach from the Chelsea code-violations study (train a few models on property + neighborhood features, see what predicts a bad outcome, look at which features matter).

-This is the go-forward base repo for the **prediction / machine-learning** side of CPAL's multitenant inspection work.
-(Abel's broader Stata analysis pipeline lives elsewhere and will get its own repo later — this one is scoped to modeling.)
+This is the repo for any  **prediction / machine-learning** multitenant inspection work.

 Private repository under the CPAL organization.